What fabric should you choose?

 What can the numbers be used for?

-In my experience, face fabric correlates better with real-world performance than most other metrics.
-Fabrics that score low for their face denier generally perform slightly better in real world conditions than standardized tests would suggest.
+In my experience, face fabric denier correlates better with real-world performance than most other metrics.
+Fabrics that score low for their face denier generally perform better in real world conditions than standardized tests would suggest.
 The opposite is also true.

-Example: The ~200 denier polyester face of EPX/EPLX/VX holds up better than the 50 denier polyester face of DCFH50, even though they score the same in abrasion testing.
+Example: The ~200 denier polyester face of EPX/EPLX holds up better than the 50 denier polyester face of DCFH50, even though they score the same in abrasion testing.
 Ultra200 doesn’t perform an order of magnitude better than DCFH50, but it is still significantly stronger.

-A note on waterproofing
+The outside is not everything - A note on waterproofing and laminates

 While all the main fabrics are waterproof to over 200psi (140000mm HH!), packs made from them are not equal in waterproofing, especially over time.